 Also, torture does not work efficiently as a screening tactic.
 “The problem with torture is not the amount of time needed to get someone to tell you something. […] But it could be days or weeks before you verified the value of what I told you and about that long before you figured out what question you should have really asked me,” wrote Friedman.

-Instead, Friedman believes recruiting someone from the organization you’re looking into is far more effective.
+Instead, Friedman believes recruiting someone from the organization you’re looking IGNORE INTO is far more effective.
 A source that is prepared to speak, he says, will do it in a relaxed, open manner rather than in between punches.
 “Torture can reveal some facts, but understanding the enemy is far more complex than just facts.”

 Besides its effectiveness is torture appropriate?
 The moral question of torture depends on each scenario but it is minimally connected to the practical question of torture.